Efficient Cross-Validation for Sparse Linear Regression: Introduction

 \paragraph{Bilevel Optimization for Hyperparameter Selection:} In a complementary direction, several authors have proposed selecting hyperparameters via bilevel optimization \citep[see][for a general theory]{beck2021gentle}, since \cite{bennett2006model} recognized that cross-validation is a special case of bilevel optimization.
 Therefore, {in principle, we could} minimize the {cross-validation} error in sparse regression by invoking bilevel techniques.
 Unfortunately, this approach seems intractable in both theory and practice \citep[][]{ben1990computational, hansen1992new}.
 Indeed, standard bilevel approaches such as dualizing the lower-level problem are challenging to apply in our context because our lower-level problems are non-convex and cannot easily be dualized.

-Although slow in its original implementation, several authors have proposed making hyperparameter optimization more tractable by combining bilevel optimization with tractable modeling paradigms to obtain locally optimal sets of hyperparameters.
-Among others, \cite{sinha2020gradient} recommends taking a gradient-based approximation of the lower-level problem and thereby reducing the bilevel problem to a single-level problem, \cite{okuno2021lp} advocates selecting hyperparameters by solving the KKT conditions of a bilevel problem, and \cite{ye2022difference} proposes solving bilevel hyperparameter problems via difference-of-convex methods to obtain a stationary point.
+Although {bilevel hyperparameter optimization is slow in its original implementation}, several authors have proposed making {it} more tractable by combining {it} with {efficient} modeling paradigms to obtain locally optimal sets of hyperparameters.
+Among others, \cite{sinha2020gradient} recommend taking a gradient-based approximation of the lower-level problem and thereby reducing the bilevel problem to a single-level problem, \cite{okuno2021lp} advocate selecting hyperparameters by solving the KKT conditions of a bilevel problem, and \cite{ye2022difference} propose solving bilevel hyperparameter problems via difference-of-convex methods to obtain a stationary point.

 Specializing our review to regression, three works aim to optimize the performance of regression models on a validation metric.
-First, \cite{takano2020best} proposes optimizing the $k$-fold validation loss, assuming all folds share the same support.
-Unfortunately, although their assumption improves their method's tractability, it may lead to subpar statistical performance.
-Second, \citet{stephenson2021can} proposes first-order methods for minimizing the leave-one-out error in ridge regression problems (without sparsity constraints).
+First, \cite{takano2020best} propose optimizing the $k$-fold validation loss, assuming all folds share the same support.
+Unfortunately, although their assumption improves their method's tractability, it may lead to subpar statistical performance {because using the same set of non-zero regressors for all folds shares information between the folds}.
+Second, \citet{stephenson2021can} propose first-order methods for minimizing the leave-one-out error in ridge regression problems (without sparsity constraints).
 However, it is unclear how to generalize their approach to settings with sparsity constraints.
-Finally, perhaps closest to our work, \cite{kenney2021mip} proposes a bisection algorithm for selecting the optimal sparsity parameter in a sparse regression problem by approximately minimizing the $k$-fold cross-validation error.
+Finally, perhaps closest to our work, \cite{kenney2021mip} propose a bisection algorithm for selecting the optimal sparsity parameter in a sparse regression problem by approximately minimizing the $k$-fold cross-validation error.
 It is, however, worth noting that this approach is not guaranteed to converge to an optimal sparsity parameter with respect to the $k$-fold error, because it does not develop lower bounds on the $k$-fold error.